Since 2017

 Step 1

-2. Stir the rice gently in the water with a spoon or by hand and drain the cloudy water away.
-Rinse repeatedly through several changes of fresh cold water until the rinse water finally runs completely clear, which signals that the excess starch has been removed.
+2. Stir the rice with a spoon or by hand and drain the water.
+Rinse until the water runs clear – usually 3–4 times is enough.

 Step 2

-3. Now boil the rice.
-Transfer the rinsed rice to a deep pot and add 2 cups of fresh water.
+3. Boil the rice: transfer it to a pot and add 2 cups of water.
 Set the heat to slightly below medium.
-Cook for about 10 minutes after the water reaches a rolling boil.
-Check doneness by tasting the rice.
-If the grains are tender to the bite, the rice is properly cooked.
+Cook for about 10 minutes after it comes to a boil.
+Check it by tasting – the rice should be soft.

 Step 3

-4. Drain the cooked rice in a fine-mesh colander and rinse thoroughly with cold running water until completely cool.
-Wait until all the excess water has drained away.
-Transfer the cool drained rice to a deep mixing bowl ready for assembly with the other ingredients.
+4. Tip the rice into a colander and rinse it thoroughly under cold running water.
+Wait until all the water has drained off.
+Transfer the rice to a deep bowl.
+Rinsing with cold water "sets" the grains – they will not stick together in the salad.

 Step 4

-5. Boil the four chicken eggs in a separate pot of water.
-Cook for 7 minutes after the water reaches a rolling boil.
-The brief boiling time produces properly hard-boiled eggs without an unappetizing grey ring around the yolk that can appear with overcooked eggs.
+5. Boil 4 chicken eggs in a pot.
+Cook for 7 minutes after the water comes to a boil – this is the ideal time for hard-boiled eggs without a grey ring around the yolk.

 Step 5